Silvan-K/easy-print/README.md

 ## Using the library

-To use this library in a hypothetical cmake target `MyTarget`, please add the following lines to your cmake file:
+To use this library as a dependency in a hypothetical cmake target `MyTarget`, please add the following lines to your cmake file:

 ```
 find_package(easyPrint CONFIG REQUIRED)